The diameter of the completed wreath is about 15 inches.

 - Mix a shade of purple.

-- Pull the string taught and put onto the cross template
+- Pull the string tight and put onto the cross template.

 - Add some more white paint and repeat again.

 - Let dry and then cut out.